 Luxembourg is a party to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards of 1958, the European Convention on International Commercial Arbitration of 1961, the Energy Treaty Charter and more than 100 bilateral investment treaties.

-It should be noted that a group of practitioners and academics interested in arbitration, the Think Tank for Arbitration, have for the past five years been working on a comprehensive reform of the law on arbitration and have organised seminars on arbitration.
-The completion of these works led the Think Thank for Arbitration to propose a draft Model Law, which combines elements from the UNCITRAL Model Law, the Belgian as well as the French arbitration laws, to the Ministry of Justice.
+It should be noted that since October 2013 a group of practitioners and academics interested in arbitration, the Think Tank for Arbitration, have worked on a comprehensive reform of the law on arbitration and organised seminars on arbitration.
+The completion of these works led the Think Thank for Arbitration to propose a draft Model Law – which combines elements from the UNCITRAL Model Law, the Belgian as well as the French arbitration laws – to the Ministry of Justice.

 Disputes involving rights that are at the full disposal of a person can be submitted to arbitration (Article 1224 NCCP).